nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/loncotes-setup.md

 1. Use the instructions from the Creek River Project to create a new web api project called `LoncotesLibrary`, with a database called `LoncotesLibrary`.
 1. Use the ERD to create models for the application.
 Remember that nullable types that are marked as `NOT NULL` (`NN` on this ERD image) require the `[Required]` attribute to be not nullable when you run the database migration.
 Also remember that nullable `DateTime`s should have the type `DateTime?`.
 1. Use _composition_ to add properties to the models that store related data.
 For example: A checkout has a `MaterialId` property for the foreign key.
 Add a `Material` property to store the related data associated with that foreign key.
+1. Create DTO classes that correspond to each of the database models.
 1. Use the [DbContext chapter](./creek-river-db-context.md) from Creek River as a guide to creating the `LoncotesLibraryDbContext` class (this class needs to _inherit_ the `DbContext` class), as well as adding the configuration to `Program.cs` to use EF Core and Npgsql.
 1. Use `OnModelCreating` to seed the database.
     - Have at least 3 material types (book, periodical, CD, etc...) `CheckoutDays` represents the number of days the material can be checked out before it is overdue.